Online Counselling for Relationships

 • Understand how early experiences may shape how you relate to others

-• Recognise tendencies such as people-pleasing, avoidance, perfectionism,
+• Recognise tendencies such as people-pleasing, avoidance, perfectionism, or difficulties with conflict

 • Express your thoughts and feelings more openly